As an Amazon Associate we earn from qualifying purchases.

 Crepes Suzette is a preparation of crepes in a beurre Suzette, a butter sauce made with caramelized sugar and orange liqueur often finished tableside en flambe (on fire).

-In today’s recipe we’ll be making this as simple as possible to give you a basic understanding of the ingredients and process for making crepes suzette.
-As always, we will provide you with some alternative ingredients and add-ons should you want to personalize or expand upon this approach.
+In today’s recipe, I’ll be making this as simple as possible to give you a basic understanding of the ingredients and process for making crepes suzette.
+As always, I will provide you with some alternative ingredients and add-ons should you want to personalize or expand upon this approach.

 What Makes a Good Crepe Suzette